Tivoli Stadion Tirol

+It is part of the OlympiaWorld Innsbruck consortium that is responsible for maintaining venues that hosted both the 1964 and the 1976 Winter Olympics.

 History

 Tivoli-Neu was named after the original Tivoli stadium, which was at a different place next to the Sill River.
 It was closed down in 2004, four years after Tivoli-Neu was opened.

 On May 28, 2010, Spain played an international friendly against Saudi Arabia, winning 3–2.